Confirmation and overclaiming of aerial victories during World War II: German recognition procedure for aerial victories

-Military Leadership and Intelligence
+Military leadership and intelligence

 Overclaiming during World War II has been the centre of much scrutiny, partly because of the significant amount of air combat relative to other conflicts.
-Leadership often recognised overclaiming in WW2, even for non-aerial victories, and a process of dividing figures by 2 was often observed to come to a closer understanding of the reality of the claims.
+Leadership often recognised overclaiming in World War II, even for non-aerial victories, and a process of dividing figures by 2 was often observed to come to a closer understanding of the reality of the claims.
 Overclaiming as a whole was very common in World War II, against aerial, naval or ground targets.
 A good and commonly observed method of cross-examining claims is to corroborate them with the recorded losses by the other side, where overclaiming is often contrasted strongly against real losses.

-When questioned after the end of the war on the success of Rabaul's emergent interception tactics against allied high-level bombing raids, RADM.
+When questioned after the end of the war on the success of Rabaul's emergent interception tactics against Allied high-level bombing raids, Rear Adm.
 Sumikawa responded that the "claims of his (Sumikawa's) pilots, as well as ours are absurd and not worth considering".